Nashi Food!

 📝 How To Make Pumpkin Pie French Toast

-To start, let’s prepare the egg mixture for the french toast.
-In your shallow bowl whisk together the egg, pumpkin puree, milk, vanilla extract, and sugar.
+1. Let's prepare the egg mixture for the French toast.
+Whisk together the egg, pumpkin puree, milk, vanilla extract, and sugar in your shallow bowl.

 A plate with the egg mixture for the french toast and four bread slices on the side.